 Another thing to look for when trying to diagnose the reason behind your air conditioner not working is whether the unit makes weird noises.
 If you hear a clicking or grinding noise, this is a sign that something is wrong on the inside of the unit.
 Encore’s technicians can get inside to properly diagnose the problem and perform the necessary repair.

 There are many potential reasons behind AC unit failure, from a heat pump that isn’t cooling to a tripped circuit breaker.
-If you’re tired of wondering why your air conditioning is not working, call Encore today at (951) 219-0280.
+If you’re tired of wondering why your air conditioning is not working, call Encore today!
 We’ll figure out the problem for you so you know exactly what is wrong—and how to fix it so you have cool air once again.